Light-Lens/WINTER/README.md

 ```

 ## Customize
 Have a look at [intents.json](models/intents.json).
 You can customize it according to your own use case.
-Just define a new `tag`, possible `patterns`, and possible `responses` for the system.
+Just define a new `tag`, and possible `patterns` for the system.
 You have to re-run the training whenever this file is modified.
 ```json
 {
     "intents": [